Shepperton branch line: Under LSWR ownership

-Amalgamation of the TVR and LSWR was proposed in November 1864 and the merger was authorised by act of parliament on 5 July the following year.
+Amalgamation of the TVR and LSWR was proposed in November 1864 and the merger was authorised the South-western Railway (General) Act 1865 (28 & 29 Vict. c. ccciv) on 5 July the following year.
 The owners of the TVR accepted a total of £100,910 in 4 1/2 per cent preference stock.
 The LSWR doubled the line between Thames Valley Junction (the junction with the Kingston branch line) and Fulwell station c.
 1867.
 Double track was extended westwards to Sunbury by July 1878 and to Shepperton by the end of that year.

 Kempton Park Racecourse opened on 18 July 1878.
 Although the LSWR was initially reluctant to serve the venue with a dedicated station, a private platform opened to the north of the course that year, funded by the Kempton Park Racing Club.
 A second platform opened in 1897 and a third in 1890.
 Initially, Kempton Park station was only available for use by members of the racing club and, until 1890, most racegoers used Sunbury station, around 600 m to the west.

 From 1894, special raceday trains to and from London were routed via Kingston.
 West of Sunbury, the Shepperton branch was operated as a single-line, allowing rolling stock for the specials to be stabled on the up line, whilst keeping the down line free for regular scheduled services.
 Special raceday trains ceased in the early 1960s and the third platform at Kempton Park station was closed in 1964.